Shopping Therapist For Shopping Addiction

 "Shopping therapy" or "retail therapy" are slang terms some people may use to describe the positive feelings they get following a shopping trip.
 However, licensed therapists may discourage the use of these terms, since they’re not actually approved forms of mental health therapy.

-Therapists are trained to help people deal with mental health disorders, unhealthy behaviors, and life issues—and compulsively spending is one of the many habits that a licensed therapist may support you with.
+Therapists are trained to help people deal with mental health disorders, unhealthy behaviors, and life issues—and compulsively shopping is one of the many habits that a licensed therapist may support you with.
 Often, compulsive spending is a symptom of a problem rather than the root itself; although there is an official condition called compulsive buying disorder, also known as compulsive shopping disorder.
-A therapist may work with you to determine what is going on in your life that’s leading you to engage in compulsive buying.
+A therapist may work with you to determine what is going on in your life that’s leading you to engage in compulsive shopping.
 For example, a person could turn to a coping mechanism like this due to mental health challenges including but not limited to:

 • Low self-esteem